Articles in this section

 Alarms

-• Alarm trigger when USB device writes data (note: trigger available for USB insertion ONLY)
+• Alarm triggers when a USB device writes data (Note: trigger available for USB insertion ONLY)

 • Alarm action to record video is not available (Note: screenshot alarms are available)

-• Alarm attribution to a System User → not supported on ChromeOS
+• Alarm attribution to a System User is not supported on ChromeOS

-The ActivTrak ChromeOS Agent 6.0 was released on March 1, 2023, with enhancements to passive time analysis – a significant advancement towards achieving cross-platform feature parity to better support our customers with multi-OS environments.
+The ActivTrak ChromeOS Agent 6.0 was released on March 1, 2023, with enhancements to passive time analysis that support our customers with multi-OS environments more effectively.

 The inclusion of Passive Time analysis in Chrome replicates the feature already available in ActivTrak’s Windows and macOS Agents, for consistency in productivity reporting across all three platforms.
-In addition, there are valuable enhancements to Alarms benefiting customers who use these capabilities.
+Additionally, there are valuable enhancements to Alarms that benefit customers who utilize these capabilities.

 New Features